Conveniently located to serve The Woodlands, Houston, and Shenandoah

 The Best Candidates for Liposuction

 The best candidates for liposuction are normal-weight people with firm, elastic skin who have pockets of excess fat in certain areas.
-You should be physically healthy, psychologically stable and realistic in your expectations.
-Your age is not a major consideration; however, older patients may have diminished skin elasticity and may not achieve the same results as a younger patient with tighter skin.
+You should be physically healthy, psychologically stable, and realistic in your expectations.
+Your age is not a major consideration; however, older patients may have diminished skin elasticity and may not achieve the same results as younger patients with tighter skin.

 Planning Your Surgery

 In your initial consultation, your surgeon will evaluate your health, determine where your fat deposits lie, and assess the condition of your skin.
 Your surgeon will explain the body-contouring methods that may be most appropriate for you.
 For example, if you believe you want liposuction in the abdominal area, you may learn that an abdominoplasty or tummy tuck may more effectively meet your goals; or that a combination of traditional liposuction and UAL would be the best choice for you.

 Be frank in discussing your expectations with your surgeon.
 He or she should be equally frank with you, describing the procedure in detail and explaining its risks and limitations.

 Individuals considering liposuction often feel a bit overwhelmed by the number of options and techniques being promoted today.
 However, your plastic surgeon can help.
 In deciding which is the right treatment approach for you, your doctor will consider effectiveness, safety, cost, and appropriateness for your needs.
 This is called surgical judgment, a skill that is developed through surgical training and experience.
 Your doctor also uses this judgment to prevent complications; handle unexpected occurrences during surgery, and treat complications when they occur.